Serving-The-People/stp-docs/docs/seeds.md

 ## How to Mint a Seed
 To mint your own seed visit [Mint a Seed](mint-a-seed).

-If you’d like to view or purchase a Seed on the secondary market check them out on [OpenSea](https://opensea.io/collection/seeds-luciensmith).
+If you’d like to view or purchase a Seed on the secondary market check them out on [OpenSea](https://opensea.io/collection/seeds-luciensmith) and [Foundation](https://foundation.app/collection/seeds-luciensmith).